Skip to main content

 How Much Does a New Mattress Cost?

-No golden rule says how much you should spend on a mattress.
-But remember, most mattresses below $1,000 are commodity-level products with very few supportive attributes.
-That said, you should determine your budget by the features you require.
+No golden rule dictates how much you should spend on a mattress.
+But remember, you should determine your budget based on the features you most desire.
 These can include:

 • Materials